River Conon: Middle section

 The railway and road follow the northern edge of Loch Luichart.
 Construction of the dam at the eastern end of the loch required some 2 mi of the railway to be relocated, because the level of the loch was raised, and a new station was built, which opened on 3 May 1954.
 Mossford hydro-electric station is sandwiched between the road and railway a little further to the east, and water from Loch Fannich passes through the station and discharges into Loch Luichart.
 There is a scattering of houses in the area, which form the hamlet of Lochluichart.
 The Allt Coire Mhuilidh flows southwards and into the loch near the hamlet of Corriemoillie, after which the road and railway are separated from the loch by a range of hills, the highest of which is Cnoc na h-lolaire at 1161 ft.
 The loch turns to the south, and the dam is to the north of Little Scatwell.

 Below the dam, Allt a' Ghlinne joins the river on its right bank.
 A bridge carries the minor road from Little Scatwell, and immediately afterwards is Luichart power station, fed with water from Loch Luichart by a tunnel.
 The next tributary is the River Meig, which joins on the right bank.
 It rises as a series of springs and streams in Glencarron and Glenuig Forest, close to the source of the River Bran, but on the southern slopes of the hills.
 It passes through Gleann Fiodhaig and heads in a north-easterly direction to reach Loch Beannacharain.
-A minor road runs along the northern shore of the loch, which contains an artifical island at its eastern end, on which a prehistoric crannog settlement was built.
+A minor road runs along the northern shore of the loch, which contains an artificial island at its eastern end, on which a prehistoric crannog settlement was built.
 Below the loch the river is joined by Allt Gleann Chorainn on its right bank, and then by Allt Gleann Meinich on its left bank.
 It turns to the east near the hamlet of Dalnacroich, where the wide valley is known as Strathconon.
 At Bridgend it is crossed by a bridge with three arches, approached by a causeway with six more arches.
-The structure dates from the early to mid 19th century.
+The structure dates from the early to mid-19th century.
 It carries the minor road that runs along Strathconon across the river to its southern bank.
 The river then enters the artificial Loch Meig, created by the dam at its eastern end, and passes through a natural arch before it joins the Conon.